YukunJ/Teach-Myself-CPP/ABA-Memory-Reclamation-Problem/README.md

 This small project demonstrates the **ABA problem** and **memory reclamation problem** in lock-free programming, using a lock-free stack as an example.

+ABA problem: a thread holds a reference to a node while the concurrent data structure has changed what that reference means.
+Memory reclamation problem: cannot deallocate a memory without knowing if any other thread is holding a stale reference to it

 At a high level, two common approaches are used to address these problems:

 1. **Versioning**